jm-janzen/navpad/README.md

 # navpad
-Interactive bash CLI to navigate Linux via the numpad
+Interactive C CLI to navigate Linux via the numpad